 Orthorexia is defined as an extreme or excessive preoccupation with avoiding foods perceived to be unhealthy.

 The Blonde Vegan (Jordan), the motivation was her health.
-But, as with anything that becomes too restrictive or obsessive, there is often unhealthy consequences, and in Jordan’s case, it manifested in both her health and her emotional state.
+But, as with anything that becomes too restrictive or obsessive, there are often unhealthy consequences, and in Jordan’s case, it manifested in both her health and her emotional state.

 The perils of a restrictive diet.

 This brings me to the now hugely popular Paleo Diet.
-Although a somewhat restrictive diet, the true believers are undoubtedly just as passionate as those that declare themselves Vegan.
+Although a somewhat restrictive diet, the true believers are undoubtedly just as passionate as those who declare themselves Vegan.
 Now, I am not about to criticise either.

 And, while I believe aspects of paleo are worth adopting, it’s still restrictive.

-So for me, rather than trace our diets back to a zillion years ago, I prefer to trace it back just two generations and choose to follow something a little similar to the diet of my grandparents.
+So, rather than trace our diets back to a zillion years ago, I prefer to trace it back just two generations and choose to follow something a little similar to the diet of my grandparents.

 Finding balance and the paleo diet circa 1964.